 - Purchase security and extended warranty insurance

 Since this is a low-fee card, you get limited additional benefits.
 That said, you do get travel accident, auto rental collision and hotel/motel insurance.
 You also get purchase security and extended warranty insurance which will appeal to some people.
+There are no free checked bags with this credit card.

 How the WestJet RBC Mastercard compares to others